InspiryThemes/realhomes-docs/docs/import-demo.md

 ![Screenshot](images/import-demo/permalinks.jpg)

 !!! warning "Important"
-    It is important to complete **Step 1** as the import script is programmed to work with pretty permalinks.
+    It is crucial to complete **Step 1** as the import script is programmed to work with pretty permalinks.
 Otherwise, you will have configuration issues after importing demo data.

 ### **Step 2**